gsrednick/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD in Biology
+  - course: PhD in BioScience
     institution: The University of Melbourne
     year: 2024
   - course: MS in Biology